Inside: Must-Have Measurements for the Home: Where to hang towel bars, towel rings, hooks, vanity mirrors, showerheads, and more!

 For a standard length 72″ shower curtain, the shower rod should be 75-77 inches from the floor.
 This keeps the curtain from touching the floor while keeping the liner in the tub.

-A designer tip when hanging shower curtains is to hang them higher up to create the illusion of a larger bathroom.
-I did this in both of our upstairs bathrooms.
-That along with taking the shower tile up to the ceiling really does make these bathrooms feel bigger!
+SH&H Tip: When hanging shower curtains, place them higher up to create the illusion of a larger bathroom.
+This along with taking the shower tile up to the ceiling really does make a small bathroom feel bigger!
 But remember you must have a longer than standard shower curtain to create this look.
 And also keep in mind whether you’ll be blocking out all of the light when the curtain is closed.

 Here are a couple of ways to find the optimum mirror height: